Placement Process & Timeline

 After Black Rock City has become dust once again, the Placement Team collects feedback about all camps (including mutant vehicle camps and art support camps) and determines their standing.
 Camps are either in good standing, limited standing, or not in good standing each year.

 Your camp standing will impact things like Stewards Sale ticket allocations as well as your ability to be placed in the following year.
-Placed theme camps and villages must be in good standing and complete a Statement of Intent (see below) in order to receive access to Stewards Sale tickets the following year.
+Placed theme camps must be in good standing to be eligible to receive access to Stewards Sale tickets the following year.
 If a camp is not in good standing, they will not be invited to the Stewards ticket sale and may not receive future placement.
-If a camp is in limited standing, they may receive between 25-75% of their otherwise allotted Stewards tickets.
+If a camp is in limited standing, they may receive a reduction in their Stewards tickets and/or camp size for the next event.

-If a mutant vehicle camp or art support camp is in limited or not in good standing with the Placement Team based on the criteria to be in good standing, Placement will share the camp’s standing and their Stewards recommendation (if eligible) with the DMV or Art Department.
+If a support camp is in limited or not in good standing with the Placement Team based on the criteria to be in good standing, Placement will share the camp’s standing and their Stewards recommendation (if eligible) with the respective sponsoring department such as DMV or Art Department.

 For detailed information about how Standings are determined, please review this page.